Lireer/ricochet-robot-solver/README.md

 The Monte Carlo tree search is not optimal and often even far from optimal and high in variance, so the performance could not be meanigfully evaluated.

-The training performance of the rainbow agent is documented in the images of the training in the `experiments` directory.
+The training performance of the rainbow agent is documented in the images of the training in the `experiments` directory and with some description in [evaluation.md](evaluation.md).

 ## Documentation